Print

 Description

-Lasagna Bolognese is the ultimate labor of love - layers of silky green pasta, hearty meat ragù, and creamy béchamel sauce that melds together into pure comfort food magic.
-Living in Northern Italy has taught me all the secrets to making this classic dish with the best tips I've learned over the last 19 years from locals in Bologna.
+Lasagna Bolognese is the ultimate labor of love: layers of silky green spinach pasta, hearty meat ragù, and creamy béchamel that meld together into pure comfort food magic.
+Living in Northern Italy has taught me all the secrets to making this classic dish, with the best tips I've learned over the last 19 years from locals in Bologna.
+There are a few components, but each one is straightforward, and I walk you through all of them step by step.
+You can make it as involved or as easy as you like: make the ragù ahead, and use ready-to-bake store-bought lasagna sheets in place of homemade pasta to put it together faster.

 Ingredients